 Commercial tractor-trailers crowd highways across America day and night.
 They are so commonplace on Nebraska roads that we often don’t give them much thought.
 But when a semi-truck jackknifes in front of you or loses his brakes behind you, you suddenly become very aware of just how dangerous these 40-ton vehicles can be.
-If you are lucky enough to survive a collision with an 18-wheeler, you will need an experienced truck accident attorney to represent you as you take on the driver, his employer, and their team of attorneys to get the fair compensation you deserve for your injuries and other losses.
-Omaha catastrophic injury and trucka accident attorney Matt Lathrop represents victims of Nebraska truck accidents, and he would be happy to offer you a free case evaluation to see if he can help you.
+If you are lucky enough to survive a collision with an 18-wheeler, you will need an experienced truck accident attorney to represent you as you take on the driver, his employer, and their team of attorneys to get the fair compensation you deserve for your physical injuries, mental trauma and other losses.
+Omaha catastrophic injury and trucka accident attorney Matt Lathrop represents victims of Nebraska truck accidents.
+He and his legal team would be happy to offer you a free case evaluation to see if he can help you.

 Truck Accident Cases Are Not Like Car Claims

 A driver breaks a traffic law or takes his eyes off the road, and the innocent driver of a car nearby is injured.
-This could describe any kind of accident, but when it comes to a commercial truck crash, this is where the similarities end.
+This could describe any kind of auto accident, but when it comes to a commercial truck crash, this is where the similarities end.
 Truck accident cases are far more complicated than most car crash claims, and you want a lawyer representing you who understands the difference and is prepared to protect you when you are a victim, regardless of whether or not you've sustaind a catastrophic or traumatic brain injury.
 A few of the ways semi-truck crashes are different from car accidents include the following:

 - Victims suffer more serious injuries.
 The sheer size and weight difference between an 18-wheeler and an ordinary passenger car mean that injuries can be catastrophic.
 Traumatic brain injuries, spinal cord damage, and amputations resulting in life-long debilitating injuries are not uncommon in truck crashes.
-Your attorney must understand the long-term costs of these kinds of injuries so he can get you the settlement you will need to recover as much as you can.
+Your attorney must understand the long-term costs of these kinds of damage so he can get you the settlement you will need to recover as much as you can.

 - Fatalities are much more likely.
 Just as trucks cause more serious injuries, they also cause more fatalities.
 Fatal accidents involving wrongful death claims are much more complicated than other types of accident claims.
 A wrongful death attorney experienced in truck accidents is much more likely to be successful when you have lost a loved one.